 Research shows almost the entire global solar panel industry is at risk of being implicated in the forced labour of Uyghurs and other Turkic and Muslim-majority peoples:

 - 95% of solar panels rely on one primary material – solar-grade polysilicon.

 - The Uyghur Region accounts for approximately 45% of the world’s solar-grade polysilicon supply.

-- There are 90 Chinese and international companies whose supply chains are affected by Uyghur forced labour.
+- There are at least 90 Chinese and international companies whose supply chains are affected by Uyghur forced labour.

 - The Uyghur Region’s largest raw materials supplier to the solar industry is heavily implicated in the forced labour of Uyghurs.

 - All four of the Uyghur Region’s polysilicon manufacturers are implicated in Uyghur forced labour either through direct participation in forced labour schemes, and/or through their raw material sourcing.

 - The four largest solar panel suppliers in the world all source from at least one of these polysilicon manufacturers.